poviolabs/PovioKit/README.md

 </p>

 <p align="center">
-    Welcome to <b>PovioKit</b>, a modular collection of cocoapods libraries, written in Swift.
+    Welcome to <b>PovioKit</b>.
+A modular collection of cocoapods libraries.
+Written in Swift.
 </p>

 ## List of available libraries